 - In a large bowl or in your stand mixer, combine canola oil, brown sugar until well mixed.

 - Add in your flax and water mixture.
 Stir to combine.

 - Add in the baking soda and water mixture.
 Sitr to combine.

 - In a separate bowl combine the remaining dry ingredients.
 Once thoroughly combined add this dry mixture to the wet ingredients.
-Give this all a whirl with your mixer or beater – be sure not to over-mix!
+Give this all a whirl with your mixer or beater.

-- With your fingers, lightly press the cookie-dough rounds so they are slightly flat (see photo above).
+- With your fingers, lightly press the cookie-dough rounds so they are slightly flattened (see photo above).
 These cookies wont run or expand much!